alnah/cs-data-structures/concepts.md

 # Binary Search Tree - BSTNode

-Trees are kind of like linked lists in the sense that the root node simply holds references to its child nodes, which in turn hold references to their children.
+Trees are data structures where each node contains a value and holds references to its child nodes.
+In a generic tree:

-A generic tree structure has the following rules:

-- Each node has a value and a list of "children"
+- Each node has a value and a list of children
-- Children can only have a single "parent"

-Binary search tree characteristics:

-- Instead of an unbounded list of children, each node has at most 2 children
+- Every child node has exactly one parent

+A binary search tree (BST) is a special type of tree where each node has at most two children, and it adheres to the following rules:

+- Each node can have at most two children, typically called the left and right child
-- The left child's value must be less than its parent's value
+- The value of the left child must be less than its parent's value
-- The right child's value must be greater than its parent's value
+- The value of the right child must be greater than its parent's value
-- No two nodes in the BST can have the same value
+- No two nodes in the BST have the same value

-Predecessor:

-Successor:
+BST methods should have a complexity of O(log(n)) for lookups, deletions and insertions.

+## Naming convention

+### Predecessor

+Node with the next lower value.

+- If the node has a left subtree, the predecessor is the maximum value node within that left subtree.
+- If there is no left subtree, the predecessor is typically found by moving up the tree to find an ancestor node whose value is less than the current node's value.

+### Successor

+Node with the next higher value.

+- If the node has a right subtree, the successor is the minimum value node in that right subtree.
+- If there is no right subtree, the successor is determined by traversing up the tree to locate an ancestor whose value is greater than the current node's value.

+### Tree Traversals

+Methods for visiting all the nodes in a tree in a specific order.

-Preorder traversal:
+#### Preorder

+Visit the root first, then traverse the left subtree, and finally the right subtree.

+- ex.
+For creating a copy of the tree.
+- ex.
+To get a prefix expression on an expression tree.

-Postorder traversal:
+#### Postorder

+Traverse the left subtree first, then the right subtree, and visit the root node last.

+- ex.
+For deleting trees (freeing memory) or evaluating postfix expressions.

-Inorder traversal:
+#### Inorder

+Traverse the left subtree first, visit the root, and then traverse the right subtree.

+- ex.
+For printing the tree's contents in order.